firecmsco/firecms/README.md

 ## CMSApp level configuration

-The entry point for setting up a FireCMS app is the CMSApp, where you can define the following specs:
+The entry point for setting up a FireCMS app is the `CMSApp`, where you can define the following specs:

 - `name` Name of the app, displayed as the main title and in the tab title.

 - `navigation` Use this prop to specify the views that will be generated in the CMS.
 You usually will want to create a `Navigation` object that includes collection views where you specify the path and the schema.
 Additionally you can add custom views to the root navigation.
 In you need to customize the navigation based on the logged user you can use a `NavigationBuilder`

 - `logo` Logo to be displayed in the drawer of the CMS.